 - Deepen and develop characters with the Iceberg Principle

-- Craft textured and revealing dialogue and use it to advance action
+- Craft revealing dialogue and use it to advance action

-- Craft vivid scenes that put readers into the action and storytelling moments
+- Create vivid scenes that place readers in key storytelling moments

 - A Field Guide to Getting Lost by Rebecca Solnit